• About

 • Wash and chop the parsley finely.
 You can remove the leaves from the parsley stem one by one (the long way) OR cut the leaves away from the stem (as in the video).

 • Use quinoa or bulgar wheat.
 If you would like to change out the quinoa for bulgar wheat, I have included those instructions in the recipe card (or check out this bulgar wheat tabouli recipe).

-The authentic way to make tabouli is by using bulgar wheat.
+3. Storage: Store the quinoa tabbouleh salad in the fridge in an airtight container for up to 5 days.
 In my honest and humble opinion, tabbouleh tastes better the next day.
 The salad sweats a little bit overnight, so don't be surprised by the level of salad juice the next day.
 The salad juice actually has a name, zoom, and it's not your conference calling software.

 FAQs